Azure-Samples/communication-services-authentication-hero-csharp/docs/deploy/set-up-app-registrations.md

 When registering use the following information:
     - name your application `AuthClient`
         - select the 'Accounts in this organizational directory only (Microsoft only - Single tenant)' option for who can use or access this application
-        - set the redirect URI selecting 'Single-page Application (SPA)' with `http://localhost:3000/` as url.  (**Note:** In case of manual generation of AAD Token for testing Auth Sample Apis, select 'Web'instead of SPA. )
+        - set the redirect URI selecting 'Single-page Application (SPA)' with `http://localhost:3000/` as url.  (**Note:** In case of manual generation of AAD Token for testing Auth Sample APIs, select 'Web' instead of SPA. )
-        - click on 'Register' and it will open your application page once registration is sucessful
+        - click on 'Register' and it will open your application page once registration is successful
         ![Diagram](../images/register-client-app.png)

 On your AuthClient page: